BarbzYHOOL/cssunminifier/README.md

 ## Installation
 - Get [Package Control](https://sublime.wbond.net/installation) if you don't already have it
-- Use Package Control ([instructions here](https://sublime.wbond.net/docs/usage)) to search for and install CssUnminifier
+- Use Package Control ([instructions here](https://sublime.wbond.net/docs/usage)) to search for and install Css Unminifier

 ## Usage